plopezmp/GdR/Automation with Ansible/README.md

 These are standard CLI lines needed for SSH connections and are also used in R2V and switchR3 configuration as it is shown below.

 #### Connection to R1
-1. Check R1 is reachable from Ansible host, e.g., PING to `172.18.0.20`.
+1. Ensure R1 is reachable from the Ansible host by **pinging** `172.18.0.20`.
-2. Then make the `ssh` connection: `ssh ansible@172.18.0.20`
+2. Establish an SSH connection with: `ssh ansible@172.18.0.20`
-3. To close the connection  run `exit`.
+3. To close the connection, type `exit`.

 That should open an ssh connection to R1.
 If not, take a second look to the steps above.
 Also, can the following could be tested: `ssh -oHostKeyAlgorithms=ssh-rsa ansible@172.18.0.20`.

 ### R2V router
-This a vIOS router.
-The configuration is as follows:
+This is a vIOS router with the following configuration.

 ```
 conf t